This is a Guest Post by Eva Krul from Outbound Kitetravel

 When a lot of kitesurfers tend to go to the lake, Schellinkhout (a flatwater but oh so crowded kite spot that works best with SW), or Wijk aan Zee (crowded but sociable NorthSea spot) Zandvoort aan Zee never really gets really crowded.
 Winds are steady, the locals are helpful and nice and there are no real dangers such as (hidden) rocks or other obstacles.
 Do pay attention to the rip currents which can easily be identified by the waves/chop.

 Food: Tijn Akersloot offers healthy and good food on the beach with your feet in the sand.

 Party: Rapa Nui and the Spot have good parties every so often.

-No wind: Try the walking trails in the dunes (dune-passes have to be paid for, but are included in your stay in the surf house).
+No wind: Try the walking trails in the dunes.
 Mountain biking is also a good pastime.
 When there are waves, taking a surf lesson or renting a surfboard is of course fun, you can do this at Surfana surfschool and the Spot.
 SUP boards are also for rent.

 Daytrips: The little city of Zandvoort aan Zee has a direct train to Amsterdam central station!

 If you go, make sure to visit “North” area, the NDSM wharf is pretty rad to wander around on a no-wind day.